One Recipe for a More Equal World: Mass Death

 Inasmuch as something happened, it happened not because of his policies initially but because of the recession.
 The recession really hit the rich pretty hard, initially, because of their exposure to risky investments and so on.
 And within the next four years or so, that recovered.
 And so it wasn’t really driven so much by whether his policies worked or not but forces beyond his control.

-I have to ask about the nuclear war thing—your suggestion near the end of the book that, in theory at least, this is perhaps the most potent way to massively reduce inequality and that it would really dramatically reshape the world.
+I have to ask about the nuclear war thing—your suggestion near the end of the book that, in theory at least, that is perhaps the most potent way to massively reduce inequality in a way that would really dramatically reshape the world.
 How are we not to lose hope for the prospect of a more equal or even more stable society if it seems like deadly catastrophe is the only way out of where we are?

 But if the hope is very big—if the hope is to say what Trump says, “I’m going to take you back to the way things were 40 years ago,” which implicitly he’s saying—that’s just not going to happen unless something extraordinary happens.
 And that extraordinary thing would probably have to be something very bad at the same time.